We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Risks of share trading

-Before you start buying and selling stocks like you’re Gordon Gekko, make sure you’re aware of all the risks involved:
+Before you start buying and selling stocks, be aware of the risks:

-- Last in line.
-Shareholders are usually the last in line to be paid when a company goes broke.
-When this happens, there’s a definite chance that you won’t get your money back.
+- Bankruptcy.
+Shareholders are usually the last to be paid when a company goes broke.
+When this happens, there’s a good chance that you won’t get your money back.

-- Stress.
-The share market fluctuates daily, which can cause plenty of stress for investors.
+- Emotional toll.
+Daily share market fluctuations can cause plenty of stress for investors.
 If you can’t handle the ups and downs, you may be better off looking for a safer and steadier investment option.

 - Unexpected problems.
-Even if you do an enormous amount of thorough research into a particular company, it’s simply not possible to predict the future.
+Even if you do a lot of research into a company, it’s simply not possible to predict the future.
 Natural disasters, terrorist attacks, bad company news and even changes in government policy can all occur unexpectedly and adversely affect the price of shares.

 - Lack of expertise.
 While investing in the share market sounds quite easy in theory, it can get quite complicated if you don’t know what you’re doing.
 First-time investors should be wary of getting ahead of themselves.